bitcathedrals/algorithms/src/coproc/README.md

 # coprocessor

-coproc is a innovative technique where two shell processes generate shell code dynamically and eval it.
+coproc is an innovative technique where two shell processes generate shell code dynamically and eval it.

 This approach is strange however it allows the complexity of a difficult shell project to be split across a pair of communicating shell processes.